icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 ### Withdraw a deposit

 * SCORE owner can withdraw a deposit using the following JSON-RPC API
-* Caution: if SCORE owners want to withdraw the deposit which does not expires, they can do it with some penalty which is the same as the quantity of consumed virtual steps.
+* Caution: if SCORE operators want to withdraw the deposit which does not expires, they can do it with some penalty which is the same as the quantity of consumed virtual steps.

 ```json
 {